 While our analysis suggests that organizations have made advancements in how they identify, assess, and manage key risks, there is still plenty of room for improvement.
-In some ways it is encouraging to see that level of progress; however, given the significant global financial, economic, and political challenges that have been in play since 2008, it is discouraging to see the lack of progress for many organizations in developing robust, systematic processes to oversee an entity's most significant risk exposures.
+In some ways it is encouraging to see the progress; however, given the significant global financial, economic, and political challenges that have been in play in recent years, it is discouraging not to see more organizations making progress in developing robust, systematic processes to oversee an entity's most significant risk exposures.
 There appear to be several perceived impediments that prevent management from taking the necessary actions to strengthen their approach to risk oversight.

 We asked respondents whose organizations have not yet implemented an enterprise-wide risk management process to provide some perspective on that decision.
-While respondents could indicate more than one impediment, the most common response (in 55.6% of the cases) was that they believe "risks are monitored in other ways besides ERM."
+While respondents could indicate more than one impediment, the most common response (in 51.8% of the cases) was that they believe "risks are monitored in other ways besides ERM."
 This strikes us as interesting and paradoxical, given the lack of risk oversight infrastructure highlighted by the data discussed in the prior pages of this report.
 It begs the question, "so what processes are in place to help management and the board keep its eyes on emerging, strategic risks?"

-The next most common responses were "too many pressing needs" and "no requests to change our risk management approach" noted by 37.9% and 37.5%, respectively, of respondents in the full sample.
-Twenty-nine percent of those same respondents also noted that there is "no one to lead the effort" while 25.4% reported a belief that they "do not see benefits exceeding the costs."
+The next most common responses were "no requests to change our risk management approach" and "do not see benefits exceeding costs," noted by 37.6% and 28.4%, respectively, of respondents in the full sample.
+Twenty-seven percent of those same respondents also noted that there are "too many pressing needs" while 21.8% reported a belief that they had "no one to lead the effort."

-These findings are similar to those reported in our 2011, 2010, and 2009 reports.
+These findings are similar to those reported in our earlier reports.
 So, there has been little change in the nature of barriers to embracing an ERM approach to risk oversight.
 Instead, there appears to be a strong confidence that existing risk management processes are adequate to address the risks that may arise, even though just under half of the full sample describe their risk oversight processes as very immature or minimally mature, and a large proportion of our respondents indicated an overall dissatisfaction with their current approach to the reporting of information to senior executives about top risk exposures.

 Respondents provided more depth about some of the primary barriers.
 The table on the next page contains a summary of those that the respondents described as a "barrier" or "significant barrier."
 Competing priorities and a lack of sufficient resources appear to be the most common barriers to adopting an ERM approach to risk oversight.
 A lack of perceived value and a lack of visible ERM leadership among boards and senior executives also affect ERM implementation decisions.
-The ordering of these most common barriers is consistent with the ordering of results reported in our 2011, 2010, and 2009 reports.
+The ordering of these most common barriers is consistent with the ordering of results provided in our 2012, 2011, 2010, and 2009 reports.
 The results are also very similar for each of the subsets we examined (largest organizations, public companies only, and financial services).
-A higher percentage of not-for-profits (55.9%) related to the full sample noted that competing priorities are the primary barrier to their embrace of ERM.
+A higher percentage of not-for-profits (65.2%) related to the full sample noted that competing priorities are the primary barrier to their embrace of ERM.

 Percentage Believing Barrier is

 Description of Barrier "Barrier" "Significant Barrier" Combined Percentage

-Competing priorities 25.5% 20.7% 46.2%
+Competing priorities 29.5% 21.5% 51.0%

-Insufficient resources 26.2% 17.3% 43.5%
+Insufficient resources 27.6% 15.4% 43.0%

-Lack of perceived value 19.9% 13.8% 33.7%
+Lack of perceived value 24.9% 16.0% 40.9%

-Perception ERM adds bureaucracy 19.1% 10.9% 30.0%
+Perception ERM adds bureaucracy 17.7% 14.8% 32.5%

-Lack of board or senior executive ERM leadership 13.5% 10.9% 24.4%
+Lack of board or senior executive ERM leadership 16.2% 14.2% 30.4%

-Legal or regulatory barriers 2.9% 1.2% 4.1%
+Legal or regulatory barriers 1.9% 1.3% 3.2%